-A sweeping long driveway led us to the Mustard Seed Ballingarry a mere 10km from Adare Ireland.
-The mustard colored ex 19th-century convent now a stylish Country House sits majestically at the top of the hill in picturesque County Limerick.
-The Mustard Seed is one of the members of Ireland’s Blue Book and the Historic Hotels of Europe.
+A sweeping long driveway led us to the Mustard Seed Ballingarry a mere 10 km from Adare Ireland.
+The mustard-coloured ex-19th-century convent now a stylish Country House sits majestically at the top of the hill in picturesque County Limerick.
+The Mustard Seed is one of the members of Blue Book Ireland and the Historic Hotels of Europe.

 Location of The Mustard Seed Ballingarry County Limerick Ireland

 The Mustard Seed Ballingarry is only 50 minutes from Shannon Airport and situated in the traditional Irish village of Ballingarry just off the N21.